 - Hand sanitiser stations available prior to museum entry, and key points around the site

 What are your opening hours?

-During July we are opening from 10am – 4pm.
+We are now opening from 10am – 4pm.
 Times are subject to change; however, our website will be updated.
 A revised last admission time of 3.00pm will be in place for the present time.

 What about toilet facilities?

 Increased cleaning regimes are in place.
 Visitors will be asked not enter areas whilst cleaning takes place.
 Please ensure you use toilet facilities as promptly as possible and leave them in a clean manner as you’d expect to find them yourselves.
 Do not allow children to use facilities on their own.
 Some cubicles may be closed to maintain distancing; these will be clearly marked.
 Ensure that you maintain 2m from people whilst using facilities.